arkq/kindle-env/tools/ktterm/README.md

 KTTerm supports standard `-e` option (available in all (?) terminal emulators), which can be used to specify the program and its command line arguments to be run in the KTTerm window.
-If this option is not given, the standard command line interpreter (sh) is launched.
+If this option is not given, the standard command line interpreter `/bin/sh` is launched.

 ![Screenshot](/tools/ktterm/screenshot.png?raw=true)